ndragazis/ndragazis.github.io/spdk.md

 SPDK vhost library is here:
 [https://github.com/ndragazis/spdk](https://github.com/ndragazis/spdk)

-Despite the fact that we are talking about vhost-user-scsi devices here, the virtio-vhost-user transport is not tight to any type of device.
+Despite the fact that we are talking about virtio-scsi devices here, the virtio-vhost-user transport is not tight to any type of device.

 ## Topology